 BWF Lobbying Work

-BWF have both through our own direct lobbying activity and National Specialist Contractors Council Membership championed Fair Payment in the Construction Sector - to find out more about this activity visit our Campaigns Section Here
+BWF have both through our own direct lobbying activity and Build UK Membership championed Fair Payment in the Construction Sector – to find out more about this activity visit our Campaigns Section Here